RECOMMENDATIONS FOR TRAVELERS, STUDENTS. INSTRUCTORS, AND OTHER VISITORS TO BERLIN, POTSDAM, AND DRESDEN

 Snyder, Timothy, Black Earth.
 The Holocaust as History and Warning.
 Snyder analyzes the material causes behind the murder of Europe’s Jews and argues that such conditions could return today with similar catastrophic results.

 Snyder, Timothy, Bloodlands.
 Europe between Hitler and Stalin.
-A controversial work arguing that the destruction of states in eastern Europe by Nazi Germany and the Soviet Union paved the way for the murder of several million people.)
+A controversial work arguing that the destruction of the states of eastern Europe, that is, the elimination of their administrative structures, by Nazi Germany and the Soviet Union paved the way for the murder of several million people.

 Stahl, Jerry, Nein, Nein, Nein!
 One Man’s Tale of Depression, Psychic Torment, and a Bus Tour of the Holocaust.
-A satirical account of the author’s bus tour of Holocaust sites.
+A satirical account of the author’s bus tour of Holocaust sites in Germany and eastern Europe.

 Stone, Dan, The Holocaust.
 An Unfinished History.
 A comprehensive examination of not only the Holocaust itself, but also of how it was memorialized after the war, and how it still impacts our world today.
-Moreover, Stone deconstructs myths of the Holocaust, such as that it was a highly efficient, industrially organized process, or that it primarily took place in camps.
+Stone also deconstructs common myths of the Holocaust in his book.
+For example, the murder of the European Jews was not primarily a highly efficient, industrially organized process, but a chaotic, bloody mess.
+Over a third of Holocuaust victims never saw the inside of a cattle-car, a ghetto, a concentration camp or a gas chamber.
+Instead they were marched out to forests where they were gunned down in enormous pits.

 Potsdam Conference

 After the War: Churchill’s Defeat.
-BBC documentary on how “the greatest Briton” was rejected by British voters after his great triumph in World War II, The 1945 UK General Election - YouTube.
+BBC documentary on how the man now considered “the greatest Briton” was rejected by British voters after his great triumph in World War II, The 1945 UK General Election - YouTube.

 Kanon, Joseph, The Good German.
 A murder mystery novel whose story takes place during the Potsdam Conference.

 McCullough, David, Truman.
-Standard biography America’s 33rd president, includes three chapters focusing on Truman’s time in Potsdam.
+The best biography of America’s 33rd president, includes three chapters focusing on Truman’s time in Potsdam.
+Exhaustively researched and beautifully written.

 Neiberg, Micheal, Potsdam.
 The End of World War II and the Remaking of Europe.
-A reappraisal of the Conference, rejecting the Cold-War narrative that the meeting ended in failure.
+Neiberg reappraises the conference and rejects the Cold-War narrative that the meeting ended in failure.
+His description of the city of Potsdam itself in the summer of 1945 is full of errors (Potsdam did not emerge from the war largely unscatherd), but that's not his focus.

 Prussia

 Blanning, Tim, Frederick the Great.
 King of Prussia.
-The current standard biography of Frederick in any language.
+As far as I'm concerned, this is the best biography of Frederick in any language.
 Blanning puts Frederick's homosexuality, a subject long ignored or denied by historians, at the center of his narrative.
+But the book also contains some solid social, cultural, economic and religious history too.
+This is a must-read for anyone coming to Potsdam.

 Clark, Christopher, The Iron Kingdom, The Rise and Fall of Prussia.
 1600-1947.
-A dense, nuanced, but well-written academic history of the remarkable state that achieved great-power status within a short time and then became the driving force behind German unification.
+A dense, nuanced, but well-written academic history of this remarkable state that achieved great-power status within a short, became the driving force behind German unification, and then vanished after the Second World War.

 Queer History